Lee Frost Photography

 - NiSi Filters ND8 (3 stop), ND64 (6 stop), ND1000 (10 stop) and ND32000 (15 stop) ND filters

-- NiSi Filters V6 holder with Landscape Polariser and V7 holders with True Color NC Circular Polariser
+- NiSi Filters V6 holder with Landscape Polariser and V7 holder with True Color NC Circular Polariser

 - Kolari slot-in 590nm, 720nm, 850nm and IR Chrome filters for infrared